Bahrain fights unrest, competition to remain business hub

 If oil prices fall in coming years, as some analysts expect, Bahrain may be unable to invest in its long-term economic future while also spending heavily on social welfare to limit social discontent.
 The latest state budget data hints at this dilemma.

-The deficit nearly doubled to 410 million dinars (0.65 billion pounds) or 3.3 percent of GDP in 2013.
+The deficit nearly doubled to 410 million dinars ($1.1 billion) or 3.3 percent of GDP in 2013.
 Recurring expenditure on areas such as staff costs and services rose 14 percent to 2.9 billion dinars, while spending on development projects plunged 35 percent to 477 million dinars.

 In an April report, the International Monetary Fund said government debt was likely to rise to a record high of nearly 68 percent of GDP in 2019 from 44 percent in 2013, adding that Bahrain urgently needed to reform its economy to stop its debt burden from becoming unsustainable.